rdkcmf/rdk-aamp/README.txt

 maxPlaylistCacheSize            Max Size of Cache to store the VOD Manifest/playlist .
-Size in KBytes.Default is 3072. initRampdownLimit		Maximum number of rampdown/retries for initial playlist retrieval at tune/seek time.Default is 0 (disabled).
+Size in KBytes.Default is 3072. initRampdownLimit		Maximum number of rampdown/retries for initial playlist retrieval at tune/seek time.Default is 0 (disabled). downloadBuffer                  Fragment cache length (defaults 3 fragments) vodTrickPlayFps		        Specify the framerate for VOD trickplay (defaults to 4) linearTrickPlayFps      	Specify the framerate for Linear trickplay (defaults to 8)

 // String inputs
 licenseServerUrl		URL to be used for license requests for encrypted(PR/WV) assets